Welcome, my dear friends! This is what the Chadar Trek is all about.

 The sun had barely climbed the sky when we finally started our trek.
 In about 10 minutes, I could tell that this would be a tough one.

 The ice here is tremendously slippy, even with a trekking pole.
-Walking on it requires a special technique of dragging one’s feet.
-Its exhausting and error prone.
-Although cute to look at, ice feels as comfortable as marble to land on.
+Walking on it is exhausting and error prone.
+Although cute to look at, landing on ice is like kissing marble.

-Unfortunately, none of these delights are available in Chadar.
+Unfortunately, such delights are available in Chadar.
 There is a straight path formed by the river, and every time I thought I was alone, I would see a female trekker at a distance.

-By lunchtime I decided that I really needed to go.
-I started climbing the surrounding mountains, but no spot felt private enough.
-So I climbed higher.
-And the terrain got more treacherous.
+By lunchtime I decided that I really needed to go, and climbed the surrounding mountains, but no spot felt private enough.

 It took me 15 minutes to get down.
 The stones were so precarious, I caused small landslides with every step.
 After the descent, I vowed to myself:

 The second day was the most fun.
 The river had frozen into a majestic path.
-We were explorers then, travelling after dawn, to unknown lands and with only friends for company.
+We were explorers then, traveling after dawn, to unknown lands and with only friends for company.

 However, meals were a big issue.
 The food we got was superficial and mainly loaded with carbohydrates.
 For all the walking that we did, I felt we deserved better than cauliflower and maggi.
 Yes, at -30 ˚C, it’s hard to find anything edible.
 But the least TTH could have done was carry meat.